Collins Heating & Cooling

 We ran 26 Google searches a homeowner might type (like "AC installation Highland Indiana").
 This table shows how often each company appeared:

-# Company Showed Up In Strongest Cities Threat Level
+# Company Showed Up In Strongest Cities Competition Level

-1 Williamson Heating & Cooling 23 of 26 (88%) Everywhere — has a page for every city Top Threat
+1 Williamson Heating & Cooling 23 of 26 (88%) Everywhere — has a page for every city Toughest Competitor

 2 ▶ Collins Heating & Cooling 21 of 26 (81%) Highland, Dyer — missing Schererville YOU